I’m an HSP, and that makes me a pretty awesome yoga teacher. There, I’ve said it. ;)

 I help students feel comfortable on their mat (because, as an HSP, I know what it’s like to not feel comfortable in different situations) by offering choices, modifications, plenty of opportunities for rest, and encouragement to give themselves permission to listen to their own body and make their practice their own–all the while, keeping a watchful, conscientious HSP eye over them to keep them safe.
 And while I’m watching them, I encourage them to close their eyes, go inside, and cultivate greater self-awareness and mindfulness.
 Shutting out that external stimuli is so important to being able to calm our nervous system, and so my verbal instructions are always clear, concise and easy to follow.
 I take pride in the fact that so many of my students have told me that they don’t need to look around during classes to see what to do.
 This has translated well to my virtual classes during the pandemic as well, as I switched over to offering audio sessions to students right away, who had no problems whatsoever just listening to the sound of my voice guide them through their practices!
 And even in private Zoom classes, students will often close their eyes instead of looking at yet another screen.

 Although I do find it challenging to live in a non-HSP world sometimes, I genuinely believe that being an HSP endows me with many unique gifts to offer as a yoga teacher.
-Whether or not you happen to be an HSP yourself (if you think you might be, I highly recommend taking the quiz on Julie’s website), I am certain you will notice–consciously or subconsciously–these gifts when you experience my classes, and they will make a positive difference in your yoga practice and your life.
+Whether or not you happen to be an HSP yourself (if you think you might be, I highly recommend taking the Sensitivity quiz on this website), I am certain you will notice–consciously or subconsciously–these gifts when you experience my classes, and they will make a positive difference in your yoga practice and your life.